Sugata Bose

 Sugata Bose (born 7 September 1956) is an Indian historian and politician who has taught and worked in the United States since the mid-1980s.
 His fields of study are South Asian and Indian Ocean history.
-Bose taught at Tufts University until 2001, when he accepted the Gardiner Chair of Oceanic History and Affairs at Harvard University.
-Bose is also the director of the Netaji Research Bureau in Kolkata, India, a research center and archives devoted to the life and work of Bose's great uncle, the Indian nationalist, Subhas Chandra Bose.
+Bose is the Gardiner Chair of Oceanic History and Affairs at Harvard University.
+He has served as Director of Graduate Studies in History at Harvard and as the Founding Director of Harvard’s South Asia Institute.
+Before taking up the Gardiner Chair at Harvard in 2001, he was a Fellow of St. Catharine’s College, University of Cambridge, and Professor of History and Diplomacy at Tufts University.
+Bose is also the director of the Netaji Research Bureau in Kolkata, India, a research center and archives devoted to the life and work of Bose's great uncle, the Indian nationalist, Netaji Subhas Chandra Bose.
 Bose is the author most recently of His Majesty's Opponent: Subhas Chandra Bose and India's Struggle against Empire (2011) and A Hundred Horizons: The Indian Ocean in the Age of Global Empire (2006).

-From 2014 to 2019, Bose has served as a Member of India's Parliament from the Jadavpur Constituency in West Bengal with his party affiliation in Mamata Banerjee-led All India Trinamool Congress (TMC).
+From 2014 to 2019, Bose served as a Member of Parliament (MP) of India, elected to 16th Lok Sabha from the Jadavpur Constituency in West Bengal.
+He was also a Member of the Standing Committee on External Affairs during his tenure as the Member of the Parliament of India.